mayukh-chr/mayukh-chr.github.io/content/posts/Fast-Inverse-Square-Root-Algorithm.md

 The smart folks at IEEE set it in this form\

 ![images](/images/Untitled-1.svg)
-- Where the sign bit is 1 when the number is negative, 0 when positive.
-Since we'll be dealing exclusively with positive numbers with this algorithm (we would never need to calculate $\frac{1}{\sqrt{-5}}$ or something) the sign bit will always be 0.\
+- The first bit is a sign bit, which is 1 when the number is negative and 0 when positive.
+Since we'll be dealing exclusively with positive numbers with this algorithm (we would never need to calculate $\frac{1}{\sqrt{-5}}$ or something) the sign bit will always be 0. &nbsp;

-- 8 bits of Expoenents in Excess-127 format, you can represent exponents from 0 to 255 but we need to represent fractions (ie, negative exponents) too, so we shift the explonents by 127 so now we can represent explonents from -127 to 128 so the power 4, instead of 00000100, will be represented as 10000011 (this is where the term excess-127 comes from because the exponent is added by 127).
+- It's followed by 8 bits of exponents in Excess-127 format.
+For context, you can use 8 bits represent exponents from 0 to 255; However, we need to represent fractions (ie, negative exponents) too, so we shift the exponents by 127.
+Now we can represent exponents from -127 to 128; so the power 4, instead of 00000100, will be represented as 10000011.
+This shifting is called Excess-127 (because we're shifting exponents by 127). &nbsp;

-- The remaining 23 bits store the fractional part, from 1.0000000.... to 1.11111.... so [1, 2).
-But IEEE realized that the first digit will always be 1, so they made it part of the equation.
-Therefore the 23 bits now store only the Mantissa.
-(The part after the decimal point).\
+- The remaining 23 bits store the fractional part, from 1.0000000.... to 1.11111.... (so $[1, 2)$ in decimal).
+But, the IEEE realized that the first digit in scientific notation will always be 1, so they made it part of the equation.
+Therefore, the 23 bits now store only the Mantissa (The part after the decimal point).\

-The thing we discussed just now is what's called normalized numbers; IEEE also specifies denormalised numbers, NaN (Not a number) and two zeros (0 and -0). but this algorithm will never take those inputs and therefore won't be discussed here.
+Note: What we've discussed just now is actually a subset of the IEEE-754 standard, which describes normalised numbers; denormalised numbers, NaN (not a number), 0 and -0 will never be accepted by our algorithm, so we won't discuss them here.

 ## TLDR